tamatebox/satipatthana-framework/README.md

 ## 🚀 Key Features

 *   **Modular Framework:** Easily swap Adapters (CNN, LSTM, MLP) and Decoders to fit any data modality.
+*   **Type-Safe Configuration:** Robust configuration management using Dataclasses and Enums for better validation and developer experience.
 *   **Objective-Driven Training:** Flexible training strategies (Autoencoder, Anomaly Detection, Supervised) by simply switching the `Objective` component.
 *   **Convergence:** The output is not a text stream, but a single "Purified State" with minimized entropy.
 *   **O(1) Inference:** Inference cost does not depend on the input length (Context Length), but only on the number of convergence steps (a constant).